-Topical Talk Festivals are all about showcasing a diverse range of perspectives from around the world.
+Topical Talk Festivals are about showcasing a diverse range of perspectives from around the world.

-If there is an imbalance in perspectives that might affect this diversity, for example, if the discussion is flooded with similar view points, the Topical Talk team might curate the discussion a bit more.
+If there is an imbalance in perspectives that might affect this, for example, if the discussion is flooded with similar view points, the Topical Talk team might curate the discussion a bit more.

 This might mean…